 ● Can I be paid? – how do I charge for my time or for expenses?

 ● What happens when someone dies?

-This MOOC will include course materials, filmed lectures, Tip Sheets and Checklists for Good Practice.
+This MOOC will include course materials, filmed lectures, tip sheets and checklists.
 Once created, it will be maintained on the University of Toronto server network.
-Launch Date is July 2021.
+The launch Date is July 2021.

 Massive Open Online Courses (MOOCs) are free online courses available for anyone to enroll.
 MOOCs provide an innovative, affordable and flexible way to learn new skills, advance knowledge and deliver quality educational experiences at scale.
 A MOOC is aimed at unlimited participation and open access on the internet.